-I’m a Californian writer currently living in beautiful Wales, and I’m looking to publish my first novel.
+I’m a Californian writer living in beautiful Wales, and I’m looking to publish my first novel.
 Ive recently had 3 poems published in Kith Review.
 My poem Evergreen can be found in Wild Roof Journal, and conservation of matter was published in Peregrine Volume XXXVI.
 My flash fiction piece ‘Bread Crumbs’ (a follow-up to Hansel & Gretel with a twist) was published in Flash Fiction Magazine.
-I have self-published a collection of nature poems called :idiolalia, read and performed at slam events, and had my work featured in local galleries and a variety of pop-up and regular events over the years.
+I have self-published a collection of nature poems called :idiolalia (see below), read and performed at slam events, and had my work featured in local galleries and a variety of pop-up and regular events over the years.

 I’ve been writing since I was small.
 Fantasy was and still is my first love, followed later by a ravening appetite for poetry, and rounded off by a natural love of what I’ve recently discovered is called the lyrical essay.
 My mind is a wailing wall of homeless stories and characters, all multiplying at a terrifying speed.

 “Mary Kathryn Gough’s poetry revels like that of e.e. cummings, dances like that of Mary Oliver, and prays like that of Gerard Manley Hopkins.
 But the shimmer and energy between each word is hers alone.”~ Kathleen Popa, Author of

 The Feast of Saint Bertie